ericwoud/buildWubuntu/README.md

 Wifi is enabled, so this should also work.
 See files in /etc/hostapd/ for details.

+IPforward is off, the system is setup as AP.
+Also see https://github.com/ericwoud/bridgefdbd to make AP work nicely.

 After this, you are on your own.
 It is supposed to be a minimal installation of Ubuntu.